 By Sarah White

 My mother is facing her own Dawn Wall.
 Or let’s admit, a Sunset Wall.
-Activities of daily living—cooking a meal, picking something up if it falls to the floor—these are her pitches.
+Cooking a meal, picking something up if it falls to the floor—these are her pitches.
 Walking the length of Walmart is a supreme challenge.
+Making it to water aerobics down at the condo pool tires her too much to participate once she gets there.
 When she rises from a chair, I want to hear an announcer cry, “And… she sticks the landing!”

 Aging is not a team sport: Like rock climbing, it is a solo competition.
 But unlike the boys on the Dawn Wall, the elderly don’t have the option of opting out.
 There is no possibility of heading back to the meadow floor to try again some other year.
 They face certain knowledge that however hard it is this year, this month, today, it will be harder the next.
 One can only focus on achieving a personal best as one goes the distance.
 Next time you see an old person slowly crossing a busy street, say to yourself, “Dawn Wall—fourteenth pitch.”
 Hear in your mind what the elderly mutter to each other—“Getting old is not for wimps.”
 Remember that youthful athleticism may be more appealing to watch, but our elders are the true athletes among us.

 © 2020 Sarah White

 Note, I originally published this in 2015.
 I revised it recently to reflect what I’ve learned about the personal essay form since then.